-Norwegian figure skate Axel Paulsen became the first to execute the notoriously difficult figure skating jump that bears his name, in an international competition way back in 1882.
+Norwegian figure skater Axel Paulsen became the first to execute the notoriously difficult figure skating jump that bears his name, in an international competition way back in 1882.

-But it wasn’t just Scandinavia.
-The name appeared in the US Top 1000 from the 1880s into the 1910s before fading.
+The name appeared in the US Top 1000 most popular names from the 1880s into the 1910s before fading.

 The name remained obscure, given to just three or four dozen boys a year.

 Until Beverly Hills Cop debuted, starring Eddie Murphy at the height of his popularity.

 First drafted in 1977, the orignal screenplay named the character Elly Axel, and he hailed from East LA.

 Multiple re-writes later, it became the 1984 smash hit with a Detroit cop out of place in Los Angeles, named Axel Foley.
 The name reinforced the Motor City connection.
 The instrumental title track bears the main character’s name – and “Axel F” became a breakout hit, too.